vakidoktor/treneri/readme.md

-# Travellist - Laravel Demo App
+# Treneri - Laravel Demo App

 This is a Laravel demo application.